6281294839/Hello/README.md

-# Hello
-This is sample repository created to test version control
+This is sample
+name:uma
+course:mca